m19o/M19O.github.io/_posts/2026-06-05-Meta-AI-Agent-Account-Takeover:-The-Risk-of-Missing-Authorization-in-Agentic-Workflows.md

     return "I can help with account recovery.
 What do you need?"
 ```

 This is simplified pseudocode, but the pattern is real.
 The agent understands the request, extracts parameters, and calls a privileged function.
-The dangerous part is that the tool performs the action[...]
+The dangerous part is that the tool performs the action without verifying whether the current user is authorized to modify the target account.

 The issue is not that the agent can understand:

 > Change the email for @target_user to attacker@example.com
->

 The backend tool accepts that request and performs the mutation without checking ownership.